shrutiganesh2005/MIST-4610-Group-Project-1/README.md

 Query 6 List out the financial amounts for Q1 (the first three months of the year) by the  financial type and match date
 ![Screenshot 2024-04-03 191435](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/163186348/0f502f19-84bd-442c-b45a-0f2e49294ad2)

-This query is important specifically for the finance members of the soccer club keeping track of finances and fees based on match date.
+This query is important specifically for the finance portion of the soccer club keeping track of finances and fees based on match date.
+In order to successfully keep track of financial reports, this query allows the club to organize finances based on amount, date, description, and facility.

 Query 7 List the players Nationality in descending (Z-A) order who get trained by Alden Arkow.
 ![Screenshot (37)](https://github.com/shrutiganesh2005/MIST-4610-Group-Project-1/assets/165838944/5b5aecd4-fc17-4258-a2f0-be3fbc860c14)